sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab1.md

 1. In the **env** section, make the following changes:
     - Replace **NAME** in **RESOURCE-GROUP** variable.
 It should be the same resource group created in previous steps
     - (Optional) You can choose your closest [azure region](https://azure.microsoft.com/en-gb/explore/global-infrastructure/geographies/#geographies) for **LOCATION**.
-For example, "westtus", "eastasia", "eastus", etc.
+For example, "westus", "eastasia", "eastus", etc.
     - Replace **YOUR-SUBS-ID** in **SUBSCRIPTION-ID**.
 You can find your subscription ID from the Overview page of Resource group in Azure portal.
     - Replace **WEBAPP-NAME** with **eshoponweb-webapp-<inject key="DeploymentID" enableCopy="false"/>**.
 It will be used to create a globally unique website using Azure App Service.